prometheus-digital/ithemes-exchange/readme.txt

 Add only the features you need.
 Exchange Add-ons include support for payment gateways (Stripe, PayPal Standard or offline payments), coupons, digital downloads, sales reports, multi-item cart, product categories and product tags.

-* Accept PayPal Standard or Offline Payments - Process transitions out-of-the-box with PayPal Standard or take payments offline to process cash or check payments
+* Accept PayPal Standard or Offline Payments - Process transactions out-of-the-box with PayPal Standard or take payments offline to process cash or check payments
 * Stripe - Enable the premium Stripe Add-on to process payments with Stripe, our recommended payment gateway
 * Coupons - Generate basic coupons that apply to all products in your store
 * Multi-item Cart - Allow customers to purchase multiple products with one transaction